-The leaders of the country’s best educational camps and summer programs aren’t just camp counselors and administrators; they’re committed educators.
+The leaders of the country’s best academic summer programs aren’t just camp counselors and administrators; they’re committed educators.
 They know you’ve put your trust in them to guide your child along a journey of exploration and discovery, sparking new interests, creativity, and a love of learning that will endure well beyond the few weeks your child spends at camp.

-And like all good educators, leaders and faculty of high-quality academic summer camps stay on top of the latest educational theories.
+And like all good educators, leaders and faculty of high-quality academic summer camps stay on top of the latest educational research and practices.

 Strategy 1: Active Learning